 In the quiet auditorium, the class took its chemistry final.

-The team roared its displeasure when the opposition scored another touchdown.
+Our team roared its displeasure when the opposition scored another touchdown.

 If, however, the members of the collective noun are acting individually, you indicate that change by using a plural pronoun:

-In the produce section, the Larsen family began arguing about the vegetables they would prefer for dinner.
+In the produce section, the Larsen family began arguing about the vegetables that they would prefer for dinner.

 After the long and difficult exam, the class returned home, some to pack for winter break, some to study for their Thursday exams.